-At the same time, we have to be conscious that in the present circumstances the primary attention of senior executives may be on a struggle to keep their organisations afloat or to maintain or even increase essential services.Perhaps it’s time, therefore, for directors to ask how they can help?
+At the same time, we have to be conscious that in the present circumstances the primary attention of senior executives may be in a struggle to keep their companies or organisations afloat or to maintain or even increase essential services.Perhaps it’s time, therefore, for directors to ask how they can help?
 Depending on directors’ skills this could take many forms.
 For example, this might extend to assisting in the preparation of board papers – say a final edit to ensure they meet the board’s needs.

-This is but a very brief introduction to the conduct of board meetings in videoconference mode.
+This is but a very brief introduction to the conduct of board meetings in video conference mode.
 Most boards will need to experiment and learn as they go.
 It is worth making this explicit so include a debrief before ending your video board meeting.
 Reflect on what is working and what is not.
 Perhaps appoint a board member who is interested to keep a watching brief on what other boards are learning.
 Quite apart from guidance by regulatory and professional bodies there is a lot of good thinking already being shared on-line.
 There is also a wealth of good information including books on ‘remote working’ which will have some relevance to the situation now facing boards as well as staff working remotely.

 - Check the lighting for clear image and problems with shadows

-• Keep the meeting moving by interspersing it with long and short agenda items
+- Keep the meeting moving by interspersing it with long and short agenda items

-- Be aware that others can hear and see what you say and do, including unintentional utterances
+- Be aware that others can hear and see what you say and do, including unintentional utterances.